confidential-containers/cloud-api-adaptor/podvm/README.md

 In general it is needed to follow these steps:

 1. Build a builder container image for a given Linux distribution
+2. Build an image containing all the required podvm binaries for a given Linux distribution
-1. Build the podvm container image for a given cloud provider
+3. Build an image containing the podvm qcow2 image for a given cloud provider
-1. Extract the podvm image (qcow2 file) from the container image
+4. Extract the podvm image (qcow2 file) from the container image

 The next sections describe that process in details.
 Note that although the following examples use docker, it can be carried out with podman too.